Jav4nsJuice/Automation-Project/README.md

 - support folder:
     - Contains Configurations with cucumber and capybara

--step_definitions folder:
+- step_definitions folder:
     - Contains the .rb archives in which we developed the steps to test the scenarios written in th features

-Reports folder contains:
+- Reports folder contains:
     - All the reports made from the results of the scenarios.

-Use the following command to create reports:
-    cucumber features/"archive.feature" --format html --out reports/helloworld.html
+    - Use the following command to create reports: cucumber features/"archive.feature" --format html --out reports/helloworld.html